Kitware/ParaView/Documentation/dev/build.md

 Windows:

 * Visual Studio 2015 Community Edition
-* Use "VS2015 x64 Native Tools Command Prompt" for cmake and build.
+* Use "VS2015 x64 Native Tools Command Prompt" to configure with CMake and to build with ninja.
 * Get [Ninja Build](https://ninja-build.org/).
 Unzip the binary and put it on your path.

 Optional Additions